-The following table sets forth information as of December 3, 2023 regarding the beneficial ownership of shares of our Common Stock by:
+The following table sets forth information as of June 18, 2024 regarding the beneficial ownership of shares of our common stock by:

-- each person known by us to be the beneficial owner of more than 5% of the outstanding shares of any class of our voting securities; - each of our current executive officers and directors; and - all executive officers and directors of the Company as a group.
+- each person known by us to be the beneficial owner of more than 5% of the outstanding shares of any class of our voting securities; - each of our current executive officers and directors; and - · all executive officers and directors of the Company as a group.

-Percentage of beneficial ownership of Common Stock is based on 22,812,048 shares of Common Stock outstanding as of the date of this report.
+Percentage of beneficial ownership of common stock is based on 23,159,219 shares of common stock outstanding as of June 18, 2024.